BigtoC/hnotes/README.md

 - [x] Take notes and local storage
 - [x] Show notes in an appropriate way
 - [x] Search notes
+- [x] Set the love start date first for the first time open this app

 ### Stage 2